tangrams/tangram-docs/pages/draw.md

 Applies to `lines`.
 Draws an outline around the feature. `outline` elements can take any `lines` style parameters.

+Following parameters will get inherited from the parent `lines` style parameters if not explicitly specified: `order`, `miterLimit` and `interactive`.

 ####`placement`
 Optional _string_, one of `vertex`, `spaced`, `midpoint`, or `centroid`.
 Default is `vertex`.